-The immune systems of people with food or drug allergies treat everyday foods or certain medicines like foreign substances.
+The immune systems of people with food or drug allergies treat everyday foods or certain medicines as foreign substances.
 The tissues in their body release substances called mediators, such as histamines and leukotrienes.
 The release of these substances causes muscle contractions, which can produce sudden and severe symptoms that may include:

-swelling of throat, lips, tongue, around eyes;
+- swelling of throat, lips, tongue, around eyes;

-difficulty breathing and swallowing;
+- difficulty breathing and swallowing;

-skin redness, hives, itchiness;
+- skin redness, hives, itchiness;

-nausea, vomiting, diarrhea;
+- nausea, vomiting, diarrhea;

-drop in blood pressure and paleness;
+- drop in blood pressure and paleness;

-loss of consciousness, collapse.
+- loss of consciousness, collapse.

 Federal Law Mandates Labeling of Major Food Allergens